15 Broad Street, Suite 800

 Law Practice

-Christian offers clients deep experience concerning various business litigation matters, including contract disputes, breach of warranty actions, claims involving non-compete, non-disclosure, and non-solicitation agreements, partnership disputes, actions involving unfair and deceptive acts and practices, and other types of disputes between businesses.
+Christian offers his clients extensive experience concerning various business litigation matters, including contract disputes, breach of warranty actions, claims involving non-compete, non-disclosure, and non-solicitation agreements, partnership disputes, actions involving unfair and deceptive acts and practices, and other types of disputes between businesses.
 Recognizing that trade secrets and other intellectual property often comprise the decisive advantage a business has over its competitors, Christian enjoys advising clients about how to protect their information and ideas so as to avoid lawsuits in the first place.
-He has also successfully represented clients in litigation matters concerning trade secret misappropriation, patent disputes, trademark infringement, and misappropriation of confidential business information.
-Christian recently published an article in Massachusetts Lawyers Weekly examining ways for a startup business to recover full damages in the event someone misappropriates its trade secrets and he spoke at a Massachusetts Bar Association program on that same topic.
+He has also successfully represented clients in litigation matters concerning misappropriation of trade secrets or other confidential business information.
 Research misconduct proceedings can have serious consequences for academics.
 Institutions sometimes fail to comply with safeguards that are supposed to protect whistleblowers from retaliation or provide respondents with due process and impartial proceedings in investigating allegations.
 Individuals who are planning to report research misconduct, as well as researchers who are facing such allegations, should consider having legal counsel assist them with this complicated and specialized process that can determine one’s reputation, ability to have an academic career, and eligibility to receive federal research funding and work on federally-funded research projects.
-Christian also has years of experience helping clients in construction disputes, including representing architects, engineers, construction companies, and project owners, as well as prosecuting and defending tort and employment matters and representing clients in probate and fiduciary litigation, including trust disputes and partnership disagreements.
+Christian also has deep experience helping clients in construction disputes, including representing architects, engineers, construction companies, and project owners, as well as prosecuting and defending tort matters, including when someone without authorization takes and disseminates private photographs or videos of another person, and employment matters such as discriminatory employment practices, retaliation upon making a good faith report of unlawful employment practices, and violation of the Massachusetts wage and hour law.
 Some of his successes include:

-• Representing a software company in a complex business and intellectual property lawsuit resulting in a confidential settlement
+• Successfully representing a software company in a complex business and intellectual property lawsuit resulting in settlement

 • Helping a client obtain a six-figure settlement in an invasion of privacy claim

-• assisting a yacht owner win a 12 day federal jury trial concerning breach of contract and breach of warranty claims leading to a judgment of over $1 million
+• Assisting a yacht owner win a 12-day Federal Court jury trial concerning breach of contract and breach of warranty claims leading to a judgment worth over $1 million

-• representing two Newton homeowners who recovered major damages in a case involving repeated flooding caused by construction activity on adjacent lots
+• Representing two homeowners who recovered major damages in a dispute involving repeated flooding caused by construction activity on adjacent lots

-• assisting a beneficiary enforce contested trust language to obtain a substantial confidential settlement
+• Assisting a beneficiary enforce contested trust language to obtain a substantial settlement